Pooled PAYEEmployerThis article sits within the Employer section

 HMRC guidance on how to set up a PAYE scheme can be found here.

-If an employer wishes to remain part of the Pooled PAYE scheme, there are 3 options that they can choose to enable them to access apprenticeship funding:
+If an employer wishes to remain part of the Pooled PAYE scheme, but does not want to follow the options above, there are 2 options that they can choose to enable them to access apprenticeship funding: